Shock (circulatory): Pathophysiology

-There are four stages of shock.
 Shock is a complex and continuous condition, and there is no sudden transition from one stage to the next.
 At a cellular level, shock is the process of oxygen demand becoming greater than oxygen supply.

 One of the key dangers of shock is that it progresses by a positive feedback loop.
 Poor blood supply leads to cellular damage, which results in an inflammatory response to increase blood flow to the affected area.
 Normally, this causes the blood supply level to match with tissue demand for nutrients.
 However, if there is enough increased demand in some areas, it can deprive other areas of sufficient supply, which then start demanding more.
 This then leads to an ever escalating cascade.

 As such, shock is a runaway condition of homeostatic failure, where the usual corrective mechanisms relating to oxygenation of the body no longer function in a stable way.
 When it occurs, immediate treatment is critical in order to return an individual's metabolism into a stable, self-correcting trajectory.
 Otherwise the condition can become increasingly difficult to correct, surprisingly quickly, and then progress to a fatal outcome.
 In the particular case of anaphylactic shock, progression to death might take just a few minutes.